“Massive Change is not about the world of design; it's about the design of the world.”

 Sometimes I'll say something about how I like to connect people and things and processes.
 In the past I've grown revenue, launched campaigns, led projects and ran meetings.
 I used to try and label it.
 The personal tags and identifiers ranged from digital marketing to analytics, research and thought leadership, to global product marketing, go-to-market strategy, and product development.
 But I'm not sure what that "is," and I'm not quite sure it describes me.

 But I am a rock climber; a yoga teacher; a craft beer drinker; a coach.
-Wife, coworker, daughter, sister, friend.
+I'm a writer.
+Deep thinker, collaborator, and wannabe artist.
 I'm curious and creative and insatiably hungry to learn about the next thing, it never really matters what.

 I found out that all of this means I might be a designer, so I think I’d like to be that.